quat1024/hatchery/wgpufun/README.md

 * Get the one for Windows
 * Look in the zip and pull `install/bin/shaderc_shared.dll` out
 	* For some reason it doesn't work with `install/lib/shaderc_shared.lib`... build script just doesn't find it
-* Put it... somewhere (i have it in `g:/dev/lib/`)
+* Put it... somewhere (i have it in `g:/dev/Path/lib/`)
 * Export that path to the environment variable `SHADERC_LIB_DIR` so the shaderc crate's build script can pick it up
+	* i put this in my bashrc

 ## Uhm

-Also the buildscript doesn't work unless you put shaderc_shared.dll in `/target/debug` idk why
+~~Also the buildscript doesn't work unless you put shaderc_shared.dll in `/target/debug` idk why~~

-Is there some standard search path for windows libraries
+~~Is there some standard search path for windows libraries~~ I put my libraries folder on my PATH and it seems to work